isabella232/support-resources.en/help/data-sheets/enterprise.md

 ---
 title: Enterprise Support
-description: Enterprise Support offers enhanced support SLTs, benefits of technical expertise and an advocate in the form of a Named Support Engineer.
+description: Enterprise Support offers enhanced support Service Level Targets (SLTs), benefits of technical expertise and an advocate in the form of a Named Support Engineer.
 ---

 # Enterprise Support

 ![icon](assets/EnterpriseBanner.png)

-Enterprise Support offers enhanced support SLTs, benefits of technical expertise and an advocate in the form of a Named Support Engineer.
+Enterprise Support offers enhanced support Service Level Targets (SLTs), benefits of technical expertise and an advocate in the form of a Named Support Engineer.

 <table>
 <thead>